KDE/kaidan/CONTRIBUTING.md

 In combination with the command-line option `--multiple`, multiple instances of Kaidan can be run simultaneously with different profiles.
 E.g., if you set `KAIDAN_PROFILE=test`, the configuration file will be `kaidan-test.conf` and the database file `messages-test.sqlite3`.

+## Notifications

+Notifications are triggered by `src/Notifications` via KNotifications.
+The configuration file `misc/kaidan.notifyrc` is used by KNotifications.
+It is automatically installed when you install Kaidan.
+Remember to install Kaidan again if you modified that file in order to see any changes.

 ## Features

 If you add or update a functionality specified by an [XMPP Extension Protocol (XEP)](https://xmpp.org/extensions/), adjust the [Description of a Project (DOAP) file](/misc/kaidan.doap) accordingly.